Reach-Above/reach-above.github.io/mapathon.md

             id: 'Creeks',
             title: 'We travelled along the paved and gravel paths.
 Our favourites run parallel to the Bowmanville Creek and the Soper Creek',
             image: './mapathon/Hill.gif',
-            description: 'Lots of work is going into connecting these trails together with the Waterfront Trail to create a safe active enviroment for the whole community.
+            description: 'Lots of work is going into connecting these trails together with the Waterfront Trail to create a safe active environment for the whole community.
 Thank you <a href="https://valleys2000.ca/">Valleys 2000</a>',
             location: {
                 center: [ -78.68791,43.90641],
                 zoom:  14.63,